-To keep their systems safe, Google has the following 24-hour sending limits for individual accounts -- the 24-hour period is a rolling period:
+To keep their systems healthy and accounts safe, Google has the following 24-hour sending limits for individual accounts -- the 24-hour period is a rolling period:

 - 2,000 messages per day (Note: limits include vacation responder messages)

-- 10,000 messages forwarded per day (not included in daily sending limit)
+- 10,000 messages forwarded per day (not included in the daily sending limit)

-- Note: a listserv, or a Google Group counts as a single recipient, but a group created in your contact list counts as the number of people in the list
+- Note: Google Groups (Google Groups has replaced listserv) counts as a single recipient, but a group created in your contact list counts as the number of people in the list

 - If you use POP or IMAP (e.g., Thunderbird, Outlook, Apple Mail), then the limit is 99 recipients per message